rapidsai/deployment/source/_includes/test-rapids-docker-vm.md

 2000-01-01 00:00:04   998    Quinn  0.651381 -0.525398
 ```

-You can also access Jupyter via `<VM ip>:8888` in the browser.
-Visit `cudf/10-min.ipynb` and execute the cells to try things out.
+Open `cudf/10min.ipynb` and execute the cells to explore more of how `cudf` works.

 When running a Dask cluster you can also visit `<VM ip>:8787` to monitor the Dask cluster status.